 Prompted by an instinct to invert the logical, Edwards’ sculptures animate and denature the formal language of minimalism.
 Destabilising the rigid formality of the grid, whilst compounding qualities of hard and soft, sculpture and textile.

-Geometric shapes are constructed from various lo-tech, homespun armatures: riveted steel fixing band; sprung steel gleaned from pop-up laundry baskets; and steel mesh tubing with crocheted nodes.
-They are squashed, folded and extruded before being fixed into shape with traditional sculpting materials (fibreglass tape, plaster bandage).
-The resulting structures become empathetic beings that retain the imprint of the body or the impact of an action.
-The tactility and resilience of these initially malleable structures portray a moment of transformation, as if capturing a substance changing state or a building in its first moment of collapse.
+Geometric shapes were constructed from various lo-tech, homespun armatures: riveted steel fixing band; sprung steel gleaned from pop-up laundry baskets; and steel mesh tubing with crocheted nodes.
+They were squashed, folded and extruded before being fixed into shape with traditional sculpting materials (fibreglass tape, plaster bandage).
+The resulting structures became empathetic beings that retained the imprint of the body or the impact of an action.
+The tactility and resilience of these initially malleable structures portrayed a moment of transformation, as if capturing a substance changing state or a building in its first moment of collapse.

-Other forms are created from the inside out: accumulations of balls stuffed inside found ‘skins’ inflated with expanding foam.
-These basic building methods result in forms suggestive of protein structures, molecules, or cells dividing.
+Other forms were created from the inside out: accumulations of balls stuffed inside found ‘skins’ inflated with expanding foam.
+These basic building methods resulted in forms suggestive of protein structures, molecules, or cells dividing.
 They scramble scale and, like molecular models, have the ability to speak of things that are simultaneously very small and very large.

-Redundant domestic items including plate racks, coat hangers and laundry baskets can be found interspersed throughout the exhibition.
-Formed slightly off kilter they are imbued with a questionable stability, holding within them the collective anxiety of our time.
+Redundant domestic items including plate racks, coat hangers and laundry baskets were found interspersed throughout the exhibition.
+Formed slightly off kilter they were imbued with a questionable stability, holding within them the collective anxiety of our time.